MauritzOnline/WebFrameworkPHP/README.md

 - Global middlewares _(used for e.g. authentication checking)_
 - Route-based middlewares? _(unsure about this one since it would add quite a bit of complexity and can still be handled using a global middleware)_
-- Route arguments _(would be accessible by the middleware, for example if you wanted to pass an `auth` flag and only check for authentication in the middleware if this flag is set to `true`)_
 - Add more comments
 - Add more tests
 - Add example projects